 This entrepreneur book list contains both books from fiction and non-fiction and ranges in topics from finance to sales to branding to self-improvement.

-Each title on the list will get a short (few sentences) about my take aways from the book.
+Each title on the list will get a short (few sentences), personal take on the book.
 These sentences are not reviews of the book, endorsements, summaries, or anything of the sort.
 They are simply my thoughts on how the book might help you as a business owner.

 My list of the best books for ecommerce entrepreneurs: